Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 `https://www.amplitude.com/?utm_source=newsletter&utm_campaign=product_analytics_playbook&utm_medium=email&utm_term=product%20analytics&utm_content=bannerlink`

-#### Enabling via SDK
+##### Enabling via SDK

 In Amplitude, after you set the `includeUtm` option to true, the JavaScript SDK automatically pulls UTM parameters from the referring URL and include them as user properties on all relevant events:

 - `includeGclid`: Gclid (Google Click Identifier) is a globally unique tracking parameter used by Google.
-If utilized, Google will append a unique parameter (for example: `"?gclid=734fsdf3"`) to URLs at runtime.
+If utilized, Google appends a unique parameter (for example: `"?gclid=734fsdf3"`) to URLs at runtime.
 By setting this to true, the SDK captures `initial_glid` and `gclid` as user properties.
 - `includeFbclid`: Fbclid (Facebook Click Identifier) is a globally unique tracking parameter used by Facebook.
-If utilized, Facebook will append a unique parameter (for example: `"?fbclid=392foih3"`) to URLs at runtime.
+If utilized, Facebook appends a unique parameter (for example: `"?fbclid=392foih3"`) to URLs at runtime.
 By setting this to true, the SDK captures `initial_fblid` and `fbclid` as user properties.
 - `includeUtm`: If true, finds the standard UTM parameters from either the URL or the browser cookie and sets them as user properties.
 This sets `utm_source`, `utm_medium`, `utm_campaign`, `utm_term`, and `utm_content` as well as `initial_utm_source`, `initial_utm_medium`, `initial_utm_campaign`, `initial_utm_term`, and `initial_utm_content` as user properties for the user.
 UTM parameters are captured once per session by default and occurs when the user loads your site and the Amplitude SDK for the first time.
  You can disable the once per session restriction through the `saveParamsReferrerOncePerSession` configuration option.
 When the SDK detects that it should start a new session, it pulls the UTM parameters that are available at the time.
-Those UTM parameters are set as user properties which persists for all of the user's events going forward.
-However, initial UTM parameters are captured only once for each user via a setOnce operation.
+Those UTM parameters are set as user properties which persists for all the user's events going forward.
+   However, initial UTM parameters are captured only once for each user via a `setOnce` operation.

 #### Track Referrers